 Modern Dining Room Light Fixture

 We recently replaced our dining room light fixture for a paris flea chandelier in the above picture.
 Our dining room was without a light fixture for a few months as I looked and looked for a suitable and budget-friendly light fixture (lights are expensive!).
 We moved the original empire-style beaded chandelier to our bedroom because the size of the fixture was small and looked disproportionate to the table and dining room.
-We did all the work ourselves, but in hindsight it probably would have been quicker and easier to hire an electrician.
-Also the fixture had three little lights so at night the dining room was moody and dark.
+We did all the work ourselves, but in hindsight, it probably would have been quicker and easier to hire an electrician.
+Also, the fixture had three little lights so at night the dining room was moody and dark.
 We really needed to replace it with a modern dining room light fixture.
 But I also needed to consider that we live in a very traditional southern home so I wanted a light that was complemented the style of the home.
+Finding a light fixture can be difficult, especially when you have particular needs for the style of our home.
+With our necessity of a mixture of modern and traditional, we discussed whether custom lighting fabrication would be the right option for us.
+However, this was not long before we found the chandelier that fits our home design perfectly.
 We briefly considered installing a WiFi light switch like the tp link vs wemo, but we decided against it as we simply preferred the classic look.

 When buying a dining room light fixture, you really do need to consider the style of the fixture but also the functionality of the fixture.
-Here are a 4 tips I have learned while dealing with our dining room light fixture drama.
+Here are 4 tips I have learned while dealing with our dining room light fixture drama.

 - Take into consideration the size of your dining room and dining room table.
 Measure the height and width.
 Proportion is the key and a good place to start.
 A dining room light fixture should have 30-34″ of clearance from the tabletop.